List of Alex Rider characters: Julia Rothman

-Julia Charlotte Glenys Rothman is the main antagonist in the novel Scorpia, the only time the series have a female as the main antagonist.
+Julia Charlotte Glenys Rothman is the main antagonist in the novel Scorpia, the only time the series would have a solitary female as the main antagonist.
 She is a board member of the criminal organisation Scorpia, and the head of Operation Invisible Sword.
 Rothman was born in Aberystwyth, Wales to Welsh nationalist parents, who would set fire to holiday homes owned by English families.
 One of the targeted homes was still inhabited and were killed in the fire.
 As a result, Rothman's parents were jailed for life.
 Rothman was only six years old at the time, and grew up in institutions, marking the start of her criminal lifestyle.
 At one time, she was married to Sandro Rothman, an elderly multimillionaire property developer, but he died two days after their wedding when he fell from his seventeen-story office building – though it is later mentioned in the Paperback edition of Snakehead that Julia pushed him to his death so she would inherit his fortune.

 When John Rider, Alex's father, came to work for Scorpia, Julia fell in love with him, but after he was discovered to be a double agent, Julia plans to kill him.
 She assigned Ash to kill his friend to prove that he is ready to join Scorpia.

 She was in charge of Operation Invisible Sword.
 This came from a request from a Middle Eastern billionaire to destroy Anglo-American relations, who would pay Scorpia one hundred million pounds to do so.
 Her plan was to insert poisoned nanoshells into the children's bloodstreams via immunisation injections, which they would receive at school.
 Scorpia would then make demands of America which they would never accept, such as complete nuclear disarmament, threatening to kill thousands of British children if refused.
 After America refuses, Scorpia will destroy the capsules, releasing the poison and killing the children.
 She would then make the same threats in New York, but with more reasonable demands, which they will agree to, thus destroying the alliance between Britain and America.